AllGloryToTheHypnotoad/nodescan/README.md

 ## To Do

 * Scan hosts for open ports (easy) and figure out a smart way to put that on the web page (harder)
-* Include localhost info
-* Save/recover network database from file
+* Save/recover network database from file, [having issues reading file back in]
 * Do I need to show the mac addr?
 Is there a better way to do that?
 * Maybe put a json interface?
 * Turn on/off web interface, then just use json to get info?